TylerAlsop/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+    A token is used to make sure that a specific user is authorized to access/view certain things/data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+    -Require a login / token to access things
+    -Have protected routes
+    -Keep software up to date

 - [ ] Describe how web servers work.

+    Web servers “talk” to one another through the web to access/exchange/view information and data.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    What the acronym CRUD stands for and which HTTP methods apply to what parts of the acronym:

+    C - Create:
+      -Post
+    R - Read:
+      -GET
+    U - Update:
+      -PUT
+    D - Delete:
+      -DELETE

 ## Project Set Up